James Bennet takes the stand as Sarah Palin trial delves into New York Times editing standards

 “How did happen?
 And what does it say about the New York Times that it did happen?” noted Bill Grueskin, a professor at Columbia University’s Graduate School of Journalism, who has extensively studied the case.
 “Trying to come up with a special angle on this [kind of topic] on deadline is very hard to do — and you have to be careful.”

 Bennet seemed especially well equipped to bring the Times’s editorial page up to the speed of a digital-media landscape proliferating with fast, click-worthy opinion pieces.
-At the Atlantic, he had promoted rising talents like Ta-Nehisi Coates and published provocative essays such as “Why Women Still Can’t Have It All” and “The Case for Reparations” and a reported article on the paparazzi scramble around Britney Spears that generated Web traffic once unimaginable for an intellectual monthly journal.
+At the Atlantic, he had promoted rising talents such as Ta-Nehisi Coates and published provocative essays such as “Why Women Still Can’t Have It All” and “The Case for Reparations” and a reported article on the paparazzi scramble around Britney Spears that generated Web traffic once unimaginable for an intellectual monthly journal.
 But his managing editor at the Atlantic, Jennifer Barnett, later went public with complaints that he could be hostile and abusive to his staff, undermining the editorial process on an article he had agreed to stay out of because of family connections.

-After joining the Times, Benet moved to broaden the range of viewpoints by hiring conservative voices like Bret Stephens and Bari Weiss from the Wall Street Journal.
-Both triggered controversies, in part for their editorials — Stephens debuted with a column skeptical of climate change, Weiss frequently decried the left for “cancel culture” — but often for their social media activity, notably when Stephens complained to a university provost after one of its professors made a mild joke about him on Twitter.
+After joining the Times, Bennet moved to broaden the range of viewpoints by hiring conservative voices such as Bret Stephens and Bari Weiss from the Wall Street Journal.
+Both triggered controversies, in part for their opinion pieces — Stephens debuted with a column skeptical of climate change, Weiss frequently decried the left for “cancel culture” — but often for their social media activity, notably when Stephens complained to a university provost after one of its professors made a mild joke about him on Twitter.
 Bennet also enmeshed the op-ed page in controversy in 2018 when he hired technology writer Quinn Norton — and within a day cut her loose after Internet sleuths unearthed racist and homophobic slurs she had deployed online as well as her defense of a prominent neo-Nazi.
 (Norton said her detractors had taken her comments out of context.)

 Bennet told staffers shortly after the incident that these stumbles were a natural outcome of his effort to recruit “different types of writers than we have had traditionally,” according to a report in Vanity Fair.
 “I’ve lost the capacity to gauge the opprobrium — what’s irrational versus what’s a reasonable amount of Internet outrage these days.”

-Amid those controversies, Bennet still enjoyed the support of Times leadership, even though he seemed to have few close allies on the editorial page, according to several people who worked under him and who requested anonymity to speak frankly about a former boss.
+Amid those controversies, Bennet still enjoyed the support of Times leadership, even though he seemed to have few close allies on the editorial page, according to several people who worked under him and spoke on the condition of anonymity to talk frankly about a former boss.

 But just days after Bennet gave his deposition in the Palin case, his editorial page published another hot-button essay in June 2020 — this one an op-ed by Sen. Tom Cotton (R-Ark.), titled “Send in the Troops.”
 It created an uproar of its own, with many Times staffers arguing that it included misinformation about “left-wing radicals, like antifa” infiltrating the nationwide racial justice protests spreading across the country that had already been debunked by the Times’s own reporting; Black journalists in particular protested that Cotton’s essay would put them at risk with what some saw as his call to use the military to suppress the protests.